Misakihime21/UE_PlatformGame/README.md

 - fadeout after death.

 PLATFORM
-- moving platforms;
+- moving platforms (duration in sec);
-- platforms activating by E button;
+- platforms activating by E button (float duration from 0 to 1);
 - destroying platforms (could also be used as damaging platforms from above);
 - door and key;

 COLLECTABLES
 - heal sphere;
-- double jump booster;
+- double jump booster (can have only one at the time);
 - collectables;
 - key;
 - UI for collectables.

+END SCREEN
+- death count;
+- collectables;
+- reset button.

 -------